wenguanwang/DHF1K/README.md

 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018

 ===========================================================================

-The code (ACL) and dataset can be downloaded from:
+The code (ACLNet) and dataset can be downloaded from:

 Google disk：https://drive.google.com/open?id=1sW0tf9RQMO4RR7SyKhU8Kmbm4jwkFGpQ